CoppellAppDevelopment/Learn-iOS/README.md

 # Learn iOS
 Swift is been the *de facto* language for coding apps for iPhone, iPad, Mac, Apple TV, and Apple Watch.
-It has recently replaced Objective C as the official language supported and taught by Apple.
+It has recently replaced Objective-C as the official language supported and taught by Apple.
 Swift is more versatile and simple to learn than its predecessor.
 Dive in!

 ###Courses and Tutorials
   - [Swift Course by Apple](https://www.udacity.com/course/android-development-for-beginners--ud837)